biowdl/gatk-preprocess/index.md

 of file location (a string in JSON).
 Types ending in `?` indicate the input is optional, types ending in `+` indicate they require at least one element.

+## Tool versions
+Included in the repository is an `environment.yml` file.
+This file includes all the tool version on which the workflow was tested.
+You can use conda and this file to create an environment with all the correct tools.

 ## Output
 This workflow will produce a new BAM file on which preprocessing has been performed.